 Add Certo pectin and stir constantly for exactly one minute.
 Remove from heat and skim off any foam with a metal teaspoon.
 Remove jalapeno and add one teaspoon Chili Garlic Sauce.
 Taste (be careful, it's hot!) and add more, to taste.
 Ladle into clean jars, leaving ½ inch headspace at the top.
 Cover jars and allow to sit at room temperature for 24 hours then refrigerate for up to 3 weeks or store in the freezer for up to 6 months.
 Makes about 4½ cups of jelly or 9 4-ounce jars.

-- Jelly can also be processed with a water bath at this point.
+Jelly can also be processed with a water bath at this point.
 I never do this as I'm a bit lazy and have plenty of freezer space.
 If you do go with the water bath method, you should switch the vinegar to regular white vinegar or another vinegar with at least 5% acidity.
 Rice vinegar is typically between 4% and 4.3% and is not acidic enough for canning.

 See Café Tips above in post for lots of additional information and specific tips for making this recipe.